plok6325/bow-public/README.md

 Some leaf only have one label, but some has many labels.

-There are 2 stoping criteria, one is all the example in leaf node belong to one class, the other is the depth of the leaf reach the maximum we set.
+There are 3 stoping criterias, one is all the example in leaf node belong to one class, the other is the depth of the leaf reach the maximum we set the 3^rd criteria is the number of instance in a node is lesser than 5.

 In this example, the maximum tree depth we set is 5. subplot 2,2  reaches the max depth.
 The rest fix the first criteria.